openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 - The OpenStack administrators will deploy OpenStack with multiple Availability Zones, so Nova and Cinder can respectfully deploy servers and volumes in the Failure Domain.
 - The OpenStack administrators will create at least one Routed Provider Network, and then multiple subnets, where each zone has a least one subnet.
-- The OpenShift administrators will identify the Domain Failures: their availabilty zones, subnets, etc. They'll decide which ones will be used for the masters, and the ones for the workers (domains can be shared).
+- The OpenShift administrators will identify the Domain Failures: their availability zones, subnets, etc. They'll decide which ones will be used for the masters, and the ones for the workers (domains can be shared).
-- The OpenShift administrators will provide the right configuration in the install-config.yaml and then deploy the cluster (detailed later in this document).
+- The OpenShift administrators will provide the right configuration in the `install-config.yaml` file and then deploy the cluster (detailed later in this document).
 - (Out of scope for this enhancement, see "Non-Goals") The OpenShift administrators will make sure that the network infrastructure has a networking route to reach the OCP Control Plane VIPs.

 ### API Extensions